muratk5n/thirdwave/en/README.md

 ---

-Got to play with 🐍 package `netcdf4`.
-Can be useful later.
+Got to play with 🐍 package `netcdf4`, can be useful later.
 Lots of geo data is shared as cdf.

 ---